ocramz/petsc-hs/README.md

 * The Haskell side is based on `inline-c`, which can be obtained from Hackage via `cabal install inline-c`.

+* _IMPORTANT_ : The PETSc architecture and import directories are hardcoded within the makefile and the .cabal file ("arch-darwin-c-debug"), but they depend on the actual configuration parameters you supplied when installing the library ; modify them to suit your case.

 * Once the dependencies are setup, run `stack build` (assuming you have setup the Haskell stack as documented [here](https://github.com/commercialhaskell/stack/blob/master/doc/GUIDE.md) ).
 There is also currently a makefile option (`make`) which however we plan to phase out in the future.

 * After `stack build` you can try out an example by running `stack exec petsc-example`.